Silver Alert issued for missing 17-year-old Vermillion County teen

 The Vermillion County Sheriff's Department said Destiny Baugh was last seen in Dana, Indiana, on April 7 at 1 a.m. and is believed to be in extreme danger.

-Baugh is described as 5 feet 4 inches tall, weighs 250 pounds and has brown hair and blue eyes.
+Baugh is 5 feet 4 inches tall and weighs 250 pounds.
+She has brown hair and blue eyes.

 Anyone with information on Baugh's whereabouts is asked to call the Vermillion County Sheriff's Department at 765-492-3838 or 911.